 Where can I park?

-Residents and visitors are advised to park away from the town centre wherever possible, with the Council managed car parks remaining free of charge until at least the end of August 2020.
+Residents and visitors are advised to park away from the town centre wherever possible.

-Disabled parking spaces will be provided at convenient locations around each safe zone.
+Disabled parking spaces are provided at convenient locations around each safe zone.

 Are there any exemptions for businesses?